CrossRef/event-data-user-guide/event-data-manual.md

  - Reddit comments are collected the day after they were made
  - blog posts are collected within an hour of publication or syndication

 These are approximate guidelines.
-In some circumstances the Event may be collected some time after the it occurred:
+In some circumstances the Event may be collected some time after it occurred:

  - article back-files from years ago are scanned for citations
  - a monthly data-dump comes in and it registers Events from the start of the month